NuGet/Home/proposed/2023/Add-dotnet-search.md

 #### **Option `--format`**

 This option will allow the specification of the output format.
 The option will take one of these three arguments: Table, List, or Json.
+The outputs will depend on verbosity.
+The following examples are for normal verbosity.

 - `--format Table` the output will be in a tabular form as shown below